Accountability Policy & Procedure

 • Residential Notice: A specified period of time during which the student is not on good disciplinary standing.
 The student may be restricted from leadership positions.
 Probationary status may permit the student to remain in the residence halls on the condition that the individual complies with the sanctions.
 Failure to maintain behavioral expectations will result in further disciplinary action.

 • Educational sanctions: This sanction is intended to engage the student in a positive learning experience related to the inappropriate behavior.
 The sanction allows a student to reflect upon the behavior.
-This type of sanction may include a research paper, presentation, educational project or bulletin board related to the violation topic, a work project, interviewing someone or a personal assessment.
+This type of sanction may include a research paper, presentation, educational project or bulletin board related to the violation topic, a work project, interviewing someone, or a personal assessment.

 • Restorative Service: This sanction is intended to engage the student in a positive, restorative experience related to the inappropriate behavior.
-Examples of a service sanction would be completing community service, assisting a CA with tasks or assisting housekeeping staff with tasks.
+Examples of a service sanction would be completing community service, assisting a CA with tasks, or assisting housekeeping staff with tasks.

-• Intervention measures: This might include an intervention by supervisor or appropriate authority, or an individual meeting with the option of a support person in attendance.
+• Intervention measures: This might include an intervention by a supervisor or appropriate authority, or an individual meeting with the option of a support person in attendance.

 • Loss of privileges: Denial of a designated privilege for a specified period of time.